 In line with the latest UK Government guidance, we are planning to provide most teaching in-person in the new academic year, as normal.
 This will be enhanced by high-quality online resources and, in some instances, online teaching.

-Face coverings will be required for in-person teaching of larger groups (unless you are exempt).
-They will not be expected in smaller group University teaching, seminars and classes.
+Face coverings are expected during in-person teaching of larger groups (unless you are exempt).
+They are not expected in smaller group University teaching, seminars and classes.